Dr. Peter Vanrietvelde graduated as a medical practitioner from Ghent University in Belgium, his country of origin.

 He joined the Cairns West Medical Centre in 2012.

-He has a special interest in mental health, refugee health and skin cancer medicine.
+He has a broad interest in all aspects of general practice including mental health, and skin cancer medicine.
 He has a special interest also in the use of technology in health care and in the research regarding the wellbeing of medical practitioners.

-He is an examiner for the Royal Australian College of General Practitioners (RACGP), teaches medical students, and serves as a Medical Director for an After Hours Medical Deputising Service, with responsibility for supervising and mentoring numerous junior doctors.
+He is an examiner for the Royal Australian College of General Practitioners (RACGP), teaches Medical Students and International Medical Graduates.

 Dr Masayuki Terazawa graduated from Nihon University School of Medicine in Japan and obtained the certificate of Medical Practitioner in 1988.